 - Chobani aspires to provide better food to more people.
 In response to the pandemic, their leadership began daily national donations of products to food banks across the USA and converted their own café spaces into pantries.
 Peter McGuiness, their chairman, said simply, “How you behave in a crisis is really important.
 We don’t want to be one of those companies that takes.
 We want to give.”

 These companies’ contributions aren’t tied to immediate metrics and revenue.
 But their leaders understand that success—in the form of relationships, reputation and long-term vision—are critical.
-They are examples of a pattern: The companies who are thriving right now—with visionary leadership, empowered employees and adaptive operations—have all shown a commitment to contributing from day one.
+They are examples of a pattern: The companies who are thriving right now—with visionary leadership, empowered employees and adaptive operations—have all shown a commitment to contributing and purpose-driven branding from day one.

 2. Start at the end